Bandy field: Sidelines and borders

 Along the sidelines, section 1.2 of the Rules prescribes the use of a 15 cm high border (board, vant, sarg, wand, wall) to be placed to prevent the ball from leaving the ice.
 It should not be attached to the ice, it should be able to glide upon collisions, and should end 1–3 m away from the corners, to allow for corner-strokes.
 The top should have soft protection, to avoid players getting hurt if touching it when coming at high speed.
-The border was originally only used in Russia, but was introduced to other countries in the 1950s when the rules of the game were standardized and the international governing federation was founded.
-It allows for a faster game, as the ball stays in play instead of easily leaving the field, which means it would have to be collected and thrown in.
+The border was originally only used in the Russian rulebook, but was introduced in the 1950s to the countries which had until then played according to the Scandinavian (originally English) rules, when the rules of the game were standardized and the international governing federation was founded.
+It allows for a faster game, as the ball is more likely to stay in play instead of easily leaving the field, which means it would have to be collected and thrown in.

 If the border is frozen to the ice during play, this can be hazardous to the players, and the referee can therefore decide to start or continue the game without such border.
 The same applies if strong wind relocates the border, under such circumstances the match can also be started or continued without border.
 This is regulated in comment section C1.8 of the Rules.